 An SMP is required for all larger developments, comprising of 10 or more residential dwellings or more than 1000m2 of non-residential Gross Floor Area (GFA).

 What is an SMP?

+An SMP identifies beneficial, easy to implement, best practice initiatives.
 The nature of larger developments provides the opportunity for increased environmental benefits and the opportunity for major resource savings.
 Hence greater rigour in investigation is justified.
 It may be necessary to engage a sustainability consultant to prepare an SMP.

 Addressing the 10 Key Sustainable Building Categories

 If your application is a Large application, it is required to address 10 Key Sustainable Building Categories.
 More information about those categories is available here.